-The enabling person puts up with these behaviors because they love the addict and remain hopeful that they will change their ways.
-These behaviors go unchallenged and the addict continues to take advantage of the situation.
+Enablers put up with these behaviors because they love the person with SUD and remain hopeful that they will change their ways.
+For that reason, the toxic behaviors go unchallenged and the addict continues to take advantage of the situation.

 Funds Are Threatened

-Giving money to an addict is always an extremely risky and inadvisable behavior.
-This is one of the most common forms of enabling, however, as many addicts find their financial situation has spiraled out of control and they usually turn to friends and family as a source of support.
-The difficult part about giving money to a loved one with a substance use disorder is that they are expert liars and will take advantage of your kindness.
+Giving money to someone struggling with addiction is extremely risky and inadvisable.
+Money is one of the most common forms of enabling, however, as many people with a drug or alcohol addiction find their financial situation has spiraled out of control.
+At that point, they usually turn to friends and family as a source of support.
+The difficult part about giving money to a loved one with SUD is the risk of being lied to and manipulated.

-You hope against all logic to the contrary that they wouldn’t stoop so low as to lie and steal money from you.
-After all, this is someone you love and who loves you back right?
-Unfortunately, this is exactly what happens time and time again.
-When you have a relationship with any addict who has borrowed money without paying you back, you are already enabling them.
+When you have a relationship with any person with an addiction who has borrowed money without paying you back, you are already enabling them.
 The question is, when will you decide to draw the line?

 Ignoring or Overlooking Problems and Emotions

 This goes along with allowing toxic behaviors to continue.
-If you are enabling an addict, you will likely have allowed problems to continue occurring and not said anything in the hopes that the addict will correct their behavior.
-Or you may be unable to say anything out of fear of physical assault, financial insecurity, or more.
-If you continually allow an addict’s toxic behavior to affect your life, you gradually learn to suppress your emotions and have greater difficulty expressing your emotions and feelings.
+If you are an enabler, you have allowed problems to go unchecked in the hopes that your loved one’s behavior would change.
+That, or you may be unable to say anything out of fear of physical assault, financial insecurity, or more.
+If you continually allow their toxic behavior to affect your life, you gradually learn to bottle up your emotions and feelings.

-One of the most toxic aspects of having a relationship with an addict is the development of what’s called “codependency.”
-This is a psychological term for a set of behavioral characteristics usually found among people who have close relationships with addicts, though it is not limited solely to this demographic.
-The codependent person accepts toxic behavior because they love the addict and may be afraid of the addict taking away their love.
-They spend so long denying their own emotions that never build their own self-esteem and have a poor time expressing what they want.
+One of the most toxic aspects of enabling behavior is the development of what’s called “codependency.”
+This is a psychological term for a set of behavioral characteristics usually found in people who have close relationships with people with SUDs.
+The codependent person accepts toxic behavior because they love their family member or friend, and may be afraid of the love going away.

-There is a fine line between knowing what will help an addict vs. knowing what will enable them.
-Friends and family members can actually make a situation worse by trying to help when they wind up actually enabling the person.
-Helping typically becomes enabling whenever the behavior crosses the line from solving a problem for the alcoholic not related to problems caused by addiction (helping them to do laundry because they have work) to solving problems related to their addiction (constantly doing the laundry because they are out partying or hungover when they get home).
+There is a fine line between knowing what will help a loved one through their addiction versus knowing what will enable them.
+Friends and family members can actually make a situation worse by trying to help.
+Helping typically becomes enabling when friends and family solve problems unrelated to their loved one’s addiction, like repeatedly doing laundry because they are too hungover.
 In other words:

-Anything you do that protects the addict will only delay them from understanding the full extent of their problem and to get help for it.
-Therefore, it’s in the best interest of everyone involved to cease enabling behaviors as soon as possible.
+Anything you do that protects your loved one from the consequences of addiction will only delay their understanding of their problem and the help they need.
+Therefore, it’s in the best interest of everyone involved to stop enabling behaviors as soon as possible.

 “If the addict is pleased with your help, you’re probably enabling.
 If the addict is pissed as hell, you’re probably helping the person you love.” – Sandy Swenson

-The longer that an addict is allowed to continue their destructive behavior, the more likely that they may wind up hurting themselves permanently or never seeking out treatment.
-Addicts need to seek help for their disease before all of the relationships in their lives become so toxic that there is no longer room for healthy or productive conversations.
-Here are some concrete steps to take in order to stop enabling behavior from occurring.
+The longer a person with SUD is allowed to continue their destructive behavior, the more likely that they may wind up hurting themselves permanently or never seeking addiction treatment.
+Seeking help for addiction is vital before all of the relationships in their lives become so toxic that there is no longer room for healthy or productive conversations.
+Listed below are eight concrete steps to take in order to stop enabling behavior from occurring: